ThomasLaPiana/ziggy-bird/README.md

 # ziggy-bird

-A clone of Flappy Bird made in Zig with Raylib Bindings
+A clone of Flappy Bird made in Zig & Raylib

 ## TODO

 * Automatically create/cleanup obstacles
-* Collision detection